ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/MinkoswkiAndAxes/_index.en.md

 However, the problem with that is that we have to compute the sum of minkowsky.

 The obvious way would be to compute possible points and then to create a convex hull around them.\
-A convex hull can be created for any dimension with the QuickHull algorithm.
+A convex hull can be created for any dimension with the QuickHull algorithm.\
+An implementation is available here : https://github.com/akuukka/quickhull/blob/master/QuickHull.cpp

 \
 It would then look like this: